ChengLiangYeh/dlcv-topic2/README.md

 ![1](./pic/FCN.png)

 ## Evaluation
-To evaluate semantic segmentation model, run the evaluation script by using the following command.
+- To evaluate semantic segmentation model, run the evaluation script by using the following command.

     python3 mean_iou_evaluate.py <--pred PredictionDir> <--labels GroundTruthDir>

- - `<PredictionDir>` should be the directory to your predicted semantic segmentation map (e.g. `hw2_data/prediction/`)
+    `<PredictionDir>` should be the directory to your predicted semantic segmentation map (e.g. `hw2_data/prediction/`)

- - `<GroundTruthDir>` should be the directory of ground truth (e.g. `hw2_data/val/seg/`)
+    `<GroundTruthDir>` should be the directory of ground truth (e.g. `hw2_data/val/seg/`)

-Note that your predicted segmentation semantic map file should have the same filename as that of its corresponding ground truth label file (both of extension ``.png``).
+- Note that your predicted segmentation semantic map file should have the same filename as that of its corresponding ground truth label file (both of extension ``.png``).

 ## Visualization
-To visualization the ground truth or predicted semantic segmentation map in an image, run the visualization script by using the following command.
+- To visualization the ground truth or predicted semantic segmentation map in an image, run the visualization script by using the following command.

     python3 viz_mask.py <--img_path xxxx_sat.jpg> <--seg_path xxxx_mask.png>

+## Packages
+- This homework should be done using python3.6.
+Please refer to the requirments.txt for more details about others packages.
+- You can run the following command to install all the packages listed in the requirements.txt:

+    pip3 install -r requirements.txt

+- Note that using packages with different versions will very likely lead to compatibility issues, so make sure that you install the correct version if one is specified above.

 ## Others
  1.   `hw2_<StudentID>.pdf`
     It's the report about HW2 projects.
  2.   `hw2_1.sh`
     The shell script file for running classification model.
  3.   `hw2_2.sh`
     The shell script file for running baseline semantic segmentation model.
  4.   `hw2_2_best.sh`
     The shell script file for running improved segmentation model.
  5. Trained Models weights will be auto downloaded by shell script file commands.
 If the dropbox link dead, please contact me.

-## Packages
-This homework should be done using python3.6.
-Please refer to the requirments.txt for more details about others packages.
-You can run the following command to install all the packages listed in the requirements.txt:

-    pip3 install -r requirements.txt

-Note that using packages with different versions will very likely lead to compatibility issues, so make sure that you install the correct version if one is specified above.